Sylius/Sylius/docs/cookbook/cli/handle-multiple-channels-in-cli.rst

 What is our goal?
 -----------------

-To accomplish this task, we have to create a custom channel context available only from the CLI context.
-But this concrete channel context cannot only return a channel, but also has to allow to pass a channel code as an argument (which we will get from the console command).
+We have to create a custom channel context available only from the CLI context.
+This channel context should allow setting a channel code (which we will do inside the console command).
 This way, we can use the channel context in our services.

 1. Custom Channel Context
 -------------------------

-First, we need to create a custom channel context.
-Let's remind our requirements:
+First, we need to create a channel context.
+Let's remind the requirements:

     * available only from the CLI
     * there must be a way to pass in a channel code